November 2021-October 2022

 Organization: The Helene Wurlitzer Foundation of New Mexico (http://wurlitzerfoundation.org/)

-Details: Mary is honored to have been granted a three-month artist residency The Helene Wurlitzer Foundation of New Mexico for September through December of 2018.
-While in residence, she continued work on “The Memoirs of Antonina”, a new three-act opera inspired by the final years of Marie Antoinette’s life.
+Details: Mary was honored to have been granted a three-month artist residency The Helene Wurlitzer Foundation of New Mexico for September through December of 2018.
+While in residence, she worked on the first draft of “The Memoirs of Antonina”, a new three-act opera inspired by the final years of Marie Antoinette’s life.

 September 2018